camueljackson/TinyApp-2/README.md

 - Run the development web server using the `node express_server.js` command.

 Note:  a version of the server is available which uses cookie-session instead of cookie-parser.
-The cookie-server version does not keep track of cookies at this time, but further work will result in the cookie-session being fully implemented.
+The cookie-session version does not keep track of cookies at this time, but further work will result in the cookie-session being fully implemented.